 Is there an attorney you are considering that you would like feedback about?
 Have you had a good or bad experience you would like to share?
 Is there something you would add to the list above?
 Your questions and comments are welcome below.

 Thinking about a home renovation or possibly building a new house?
-Here’s a story about a homeowner in the beach area of Fairfield Connecticut that changed their plans after weighing all their options.
-Some helpful resources are also included along the way to help with this dilemma.
+Along with some key resources to help with this dilemma, here’s a story about a homeowner in the beach area of Fairfield Connecticut that changed their initial plans after weighing all their options.

 Jen and Chris came to Fairfield in 2006 and settled into their new home, a cozy Cape in the beach area on Pratt Street.
 From day-one, they loved the location and the street.
 They figured down the road they would have a baby and then renovate, expand or even add another floor.

-Fast forward to last year when their little boy wasn’t so small anymore, but their house still was, and it was time to expand.
-However when they went to town hall and reviewed the beach area Zoning Regulations, they ran into a problem.
+Fast forward to 2009 when their little boy wasn’t so small anymore, but their house still was, and it was time to expand.
+However, when they went to town hall and reviewed the beach area Zoning Regulations, they ran into an unanticipated glitch.
 They hadn’t realized that if the cost of their renovations exceeded fifty percent of the market value of their house structure, they would be required to fill in their basement, or stretch their project costs out over several years.

-Their other major consideration was the rising cost of flood insurance in the beach area, especially for houses not compliant with Federal Emergency Management Agency (FEMA) regulations.
+Their other major consideration was the cost of flood insurance in the beach area, especially for houses not compliant with Federal Emergency Management Agency FEMA regulations, (FEMA FAQs).
 After reviewing all the variables and costs, they changed course.
 Instead of renovating, Chris and Jen determined that it would be more cost effective to tear down their house and rebuild.
 This way their home would be FEMA-compliant and brand new with the added space they needed plus an attached garage.

 Upon solidifying their decision and hiring a builder, Chris and Jen enlisted my help to find a nearby rental to live in during the construction.
 They were not alone since many other families in the neighborhood were also raising their houses, renovating or rebuilding after superstorm Sandy.
 We began looking and found some good prospects.
-But the process had to be put on hold a few times to wait for the town to catch up with processing backed-up building permit applications.
 Eventually, we secured a great place a few blocks away that was perfect for keeping a handle on construction oversight.

-The long haul of tearing down and rebuilding began.
+The process of tearing down and rebuilding began.
 And one year later, the new home stood welcoming its owners back to the beloved place where their old Cape once sat.